sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 The **CAT (categories) model** was proposed by Lartillot and Philippe ([2004](http://www.atgc-montpellier.fr/download/papers/cat_2004.pdf)) with the aim to relax the assumption that the same substitution process is responsible for how the sites of a protein evolve.
 The main key points of this model are the following:

-* The tendency of each nucleotide or AA to be in a specific site position in a molecular alignment depends on various biological processes (e.g., selective constraints), and thus it is not equal (an assumption made by site-homogenous models). **Linking nucleotide or AA equilibrium frequencies** to the **substitution process** has shown to **reduce systematic errors** in phylogeny inference such as **long-branch attraction** problems, and it is **less prone to underestimate branch lengths**.
+* The tendency of each nucleotide or AA to be in a specific site position in a molecular alignment depends on various biological processes (e.g., selective constraints), and thus it is not equal (an assumption made by site-homogeneous models). **Linking nucleotide or AA equilibrium frequencies** to the **substitution process** has shown to **reduce systematic errors** in phylogeny inference such as **long-branch attraction** problems, and it is **less prone to underestimate branch lengths**.

 > [!NOTE]
 > The `CAT` models implemented in `PhyloBayes` can account for among-site compositional heterogeneity when using both nucleotide and protein molecular alignments.